centau/ecr/docs/api/Registry.md

     function Registry:added<T>(component: T): Signal<Entity, T>
     ```

-    > ⚠️ Removing a component of a given type from within a listener connected to the same type will result in *unexpected behavior*.
+    > ⚠️ Removing a component of a given type from within a listener connected to the same type may result in *unexpected behavior*.

 ---